walles/exactype/README.md

 * In all keyboard modes, put mode switch (shift, Shift, NumLock) bottom left
 * On both uppercase and lowercase keyboards, clicking mode switch once should switch case, clicking twice should numlock
+* Log the time taken by each text-modifying operation, make sure not to log parts of passwords